-- 2.1 The chief administrative officer of the College shall be the Dean, who will act with the advice of the Faculty in performing the functions described in the University Manual Section 3.20.10 (See also University Manual Section 3.20.11). - 2.2 The Dean shall also hold joint appointments as Director of the Agricultural Experiment Station, and Director of Cooperative Extension, and shall perform the administrative duties that are specifically related to these offices (See University Manual Section 3.51.10). - 2.3 The Dean shall be assisted in the performance of his duties by the Associate Dean for Academic Affairs and the Associate Dean for Research and Outreach and an Assistant Dean for Student Affairs.
-In addition, other full-time or part-time administrators may be appointed to assure adequate administration of college polices. - 2.4 Department Chairpersons shall have administrative responsibility for the programs of their departments under the Dean and shall act with the advice and cooperation of department members in performing the functions described in the University Manual Section 3.21.10.
-(See also: Article 10 of AAUP Contract)
+- 2.1 The chief administrative officer of the College shall be the Dean, who will perform the functions described in the University Manual Section 3.20.10.
+The Dean also may act with the consultation and advice of the Faculty as described in the University Manual Section 3.20.11. - 2.2 The Dean shall also hold joint appointments as Director of the Agricultural Experiment Station, and Director of the Cooperative Extension Service, and shall perform the administrative duties that are specifically related to these offices (University Manual Section 3.51.10). - 2.3 The Dean shall be assisted in the performance of his duties by the Associate Dean for Academic Affairs and, the Associate Dean for Research and Outreach, the Associate Dean for Outreach, and an Assistant Dean for Student Affairs by Assistant Deans for Development and Student Affairs.
+In addition, other full-time or part-time administrators may be appointed to assure adequate administration of college polices.

+2.4 Department Chairpersons shall have administrative responsibility for the programs of their departments under the Dean and shall act with the advice and cooperation of department members in performing the functions described in the University Manual Section 3.21.10. (also Article X of the AAUP Contract)